 Know that we'll get to the other one things - we just need one thing to begin.
 Start small, start simple, start with something you can finish :)

 Choose to 100% focus on the task at hand and don't let anything distract you.
 Using a timer and a gentle mental taskmaster can help.

-Even five or ten minutes of focused time means a lot in the world of clutter!
+Even a few minutes of focused time means a lot in the world of clutter!

 If we never give our brains and bodies a true break - quiet with no distractions - we're training our brains to be on alert at all times.
 This isn't something we're built to handle for an entire lifetime.